Temasek-Dynamics/gestelt/docs/radxa_zero_obc_setup.md

     - In the mavros launch file, set the FCU url to the address of the serial port connecting to the flight controller.
         - [DEPRECATED] For pins (6, 8, 10) or (GND, UART_AO_A_TXD, UART_AO_A_RXD), use `/dev/ttyAML0:230400`
         - For pins (7, 9, 11) or (UART_AO_B_RX, GND, UART_AO_B_TX), use `/dev/ttyAML1:230400`
-    - Set the GCS URL to the ip address of the computer runnig QGroundControl.
+    - Set the GCS URL to the ip address of the computer running QGroundControl.

 ## Useful info